-Female CFO and Financial Reporting Fraud
+2.2.2 Female Chief Financial Officer and Financial Reporting Fraud

-Indonesia Law Number 40/2007 about limited liability companies does not recognize the term CFO, but in practice, the CFO position is often used to refer to the finance director.
-The CFO is responsible for overseeing the application of accounting standards, preparing financial statements, and making accounting decisions (X. Liu et al., 2022).
-The CFO's duties generally oversee all of the company's financial functions and usually oversee the company's financial reporting process, thus having the greatest direct effect on accounting decisions in the company (Wang & Fung, 2022).
+Indonesia Law Number 40/2007 about limited liability company does not recognize the term CFO, but in practice the CFO position is often used to refer to the finance director.
+The CFO is responsible for overseeing the application of accounting standards, preparing financial statements and making accounting decisions (X. Liu et al., 2022).
+The CFO's duties generally oversee all of the company's financial functions and usually oversee the company's financial reporting process, thus having the greatest direct effect on accounting decisions in the company(Aier et al., 2005; Ge et al., 2011; L. H. Wang & Fung, 2022).

 The CFO is directly involved in the financial reporting process, and CFO characteristics are known to affect financial reporting outcomes (Habib & Hossain, 2013).
 Regarding characteristics, companies with more gender-diverse CFOs are found to have better financial reporting quality (Abbott et al., 2012; Lai et al., 2017; Wahid, 2019).
-Gender socialization theory explains that the socialization process influenced by a parental upbringing of children from birth will shape different characters between men and women (Dawson, 1992).
+Gender socialization theory explains that the socialization process influenced by parental upbringing of children from birth will shape different characters between men and women (Dawson, 1992).
 Gender diversity leads to unique human characters in executives because it conveys different things in executives (Bzeouich et al., 2019).

 Women in executive positions can offer different perspectives and expand the available information set (Farag & Mallin, 2017).
-Women's representation at the top executive level (CFO and CEO) is increasingly seen as a significant determinant in financial decision-making monitored by the board of commissioners (Baker et al., 2019; Jalan et al., 2020.
+Women's representation at the top executive level (CFO and CEO) is increasingly seen as a significant determinant in financial decision-making monitored by the board of commissioners (Baker et al., 2019; Jalan et al., 2020; Peni & Vähämaa, 2010).
 CFO women show greater diligence and independence than men in various decision-making contexts (Li et al., 2022) and show less overconfidence, thus promoting stricter ethical standards that can help manage ethical issues appropriately (Huang & Liu, 2022).
-Therefore, the presence of women in CFO positions can enhance the overall supervision of a company's financial information (Boachie & Mensah, 2022; Davis & Garcia-Cestona, 2021) so that female CFOs are less likely to encourage financial reporting fraud.
+Therefore, the presence of women in CFO positions can enhance overall supervision of a company's financial information (Boachie & Mensah, 2022; Davis & Garcia-Cestona, 2021) so that female CFOs are less likely to encourage financial reporting fraud.

-Liao et al. (2019) found that female CFOs have a negative effect on financial reporting fraud in companies.
-Gupta et al. (2020) show that female CFOs have a low likelihood of financial deviation.
-Wang et al. (2022) state that women avoid risks and are more committed to ethical practices than men in leadership positions in companies.
+Liao et al. (2019) found that female CFO have a negative effect on financial reporting fraud in companies.
+Gupta et al. (2020) shows that female CFO have a low likelihood of financial deviation.
+Y. Wang et al. (2022) states that women avoid risks and are more committed to ethical practices than men in leadership positions in companies.
 In addition, more women representatives in top leadership roles can reduce fraud or effectively detect fraud.
-Maulidi et al. (2022) confirm that there is a negative and significant relationship between female CFOs and the occurrence of financial reporting fraud.
+Maulidi et al. (2022) confirms that there is a negative and significant relationship between female CFO and the occurrence of financial reporting fraud.
 Our second hypothesis is: